-Memorial Day, originally called Decoration Day, is the day to remember those who have given their life in our nation services.
-The tradition began several years after the Civil War ended, when a union general established an official order proclaiming May 30th as the first observed remembrance.
+Memorial Day, originally called Decoration Day, is the day to remember those who have given their life for our Nation.
+The tradition began several years after the Civil War ended, when a Union general established an official order proclaiming May 30th as the first observed remembrance.

 Morris Hill Cemetery celebrates the Memorial Day tradition by remaining open during the holiday weekend, remembering those who have passed on, whether in war or otherwise.
 It is the time of the year when many families choose to visit the cemetery in substantial numbers.

-On Memorial Day at Morris Hill Cemetery, the Veterans of Foreign Wars will put little flags on every grave in the Fields of Honors and Silent Camp.
+On Memorial Day at Morris Hill Cemetery, the Veterans of Foreign Wars participate in honoring those buried in the two Field of Honor sections and the Silent Camp section.
 The American Legion will raise American flags around the Mausoleum.